Buyer Persona + Buyer's Journey = Highly Targeted Content

 You talkin' to me?

 Lots of times, website content reads like a big banner ad.
-It boasts about how great and wonderful a company's products/services are, but it doesn't really factor in what potential clients may be looking for.
+It boasts how wonderful a company's products/services are, but it doesn't factor in how that product or service can make it's potential clients' lives wonderful--or happier, or less stressed, or how it can help them reach their goals.

 How can you do all of this?
 By doing two things: